ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 .. and you're done!
 This spins up the database, makes a dummy user for testing and any requisite test data for your project.

-With Skeletor you get consistency, speed, and efficiency when onboarding new folks.
-Also, as we bring on new developers they may have great new pieces of knowledge/experience which get compounded back into Skeletor!
+With Skeletor, you get consistency, speed, and efficiency when onboarding new folks.
+Also, as we bring on new developers, they may have great new pieces of knowledge/experience which get compounded back into Skeletor!
 It is always improving.